2021 South African unrest: Destruction of property

 By Monday afternoon on 12 July, more than 200 shopping centres had been looted, with several in Soweto having been ransacked.
 On 14 July, the SA Pharmacy Council noted that 90 pharmacies were completely destroyed with the bulk of those in KwaZulu-Natal being hit the hardest.
 In Durban, during a 14 July media briefing, the mayor of eThekwini announced that up to 45,000 businesses were affected with 129,000 jobs at stake and over R16 billion (nearly $1 billion or £793 million) in damages to stock, property, and equipment.

 ICASA announced that 113 network towers had been vandalised, resulting in the disruption of cellular networks.
 The National Professional Teachers' Organisation of South Africa decried the looting and vandalism of 32 KwaZulu-Natal schools, one of which burned down, as contemptible.
 In Ladysmith, KwaZulu-Natal, a crematorium was completely destroyed.

-According to Ntshavheni, 161 shopping malls, 11 warehouses and eight factories in Kwazula-Natal suffered significant damages.
+According to Ntshavheni, 161 shopping malls, 11 warehouses and eight factories in KwaZulu-Natal suffered significant damages.
 More than 200 shopping centres suffered looting or damage according to her, while 100 malls were subject to arson attacks, 161 liquor outlets and distributors were damaged, 1,400 ATMs and 90 pharmacies were damaged and about 300 banks and post offices were vandalized.